pkmnct/qualtrics-google-map-lat-long/README.md

 Create or open a Qualtrics survey.
 You must be able to add JavaScript to a question for this code to work (it will not work on trial accounts where this feature is unavailable).

 #### Making a Lat/Long Collection Question
 Start by making a new _Text Entry_ question.
+Ensure that the text type used is single line.
 You can treat this question like you would any other (ex. require a response, change the title, etc.).
 It is recommended that you provide instructions in the question (see _Using the Question_ below).

 On the left side of the question, click the gear and select _Add JavaScript..._